Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 Big-O turned out to be one of the most influential driving forces of algorithm design.
 Researchers using Big-O were implicitly guided to focus on the big picture: ignore constants and lower-order terms, and only focus on asymptotics (as any finite-value behavior is cropped off).

 The success of Big-O has led to its ubiquity throughout computer science.
 However, the Bachman-Landau definition is impractical and inflexible for modern research.
-In response, its usage is increasingly informal, colloqiual, and non-mathematical.
+In response, its usage is increasingly informal, colloquial, and non-mathematical.
 I propose a slight change in definition to help address the failure modes of Bachman-Landau.
 I will propose a new convention for Big-O, discuss its various aspects and provide illustrative examples.

 *Note:* These ideas are certainly not original.
 However, I have not seen them being explicitly argued anywhere.
+My aim is to give a formal foundation aligned with current research usage.

 ### Failure mode 1: unnecessary infinite process